 “When we lose the line, we lose everything including communications to all 8 substations.
 Everything from storms to large birds to logging trucks have damaged the line, not to mention occasional equipment failure itself.
 Our goal is to move completely to text technology,” said White.

 Previously the utility would have to bring in 12 to 16 members of the call center staff to answer the phones 24/7 until a storm was over.
 Regular dispatch was available during business hours Monday through Friday and the outage reporting system would simply be shut down after 4:30 pm.

-Clearly they needed a better system to support the community.
+Clearly they needed a better system to support the community with real-time communications.
 Working with TextPower and Milsoft, Peninsula Light Co. developed a notification system that would text information to the support team’s smartphones, use Google Maps to identify locations, and be managed through MS Outlook.
-The utility wrote their own outbound communications protocol and after a day spent writing the code, the communications system was self-managed, freeing staff for other responsibilities.
+The utility wrote their own outbound communications protocol and after a day spent writing the code, the real-time communications system was self-managed, freeing staff for other responsibilities.

 “We were the first utility in the US to write code for the outbound notification as it came into the reporting system.
 We were also the first utility to use TextPower texting with Milsoft — we proudly were successful beta testers for the very first integration and the ROI was already demonstrated before we even implemented texting,” said White.

 “Eventually we will even move our own telecom system, including the outage reporting system, to the cloud for even greater cost savings and will also provide greater phone capacity for those who do call in,” he said.